= (equality operator)

 json value.
 The

-json representation preserves semantically insignificant whitespace and repeats occurrents of the same keys in an object.
-This implies that the equality comparison ow two
+json representation preserves semantically insignificant whitespace and repeats occurrences of the same keys in an object.
+This implies that the equality comparison of two

-json values will in general be unpredicatble and therefore meaningless.
-This is another reason to prefer consistently to choose to use
+json overload and is is another reason to prefer consistently to choose to use

 do $body$ declare j1 constant json := '["a","b","c"]'; j2 constant json := '["a","b","c"]'; j3 constant json := '["a","b", "c"]'; begin assert (j1::text = j2::text) and not (j1::text = j3::text), 'unexpected'; end; $body$;